Kate is a mother of two and holds a Bachelor of Science (B.S.) degree from Sonoma State University. She's also a passionate researcher.

 A deviated nasal septum disturbs the airflow in the nose.
 The nose consists of cartilage tissues, whose purpose is to separate the left and right nasal passageways.
 You can feel this tissue called the nasal septum when you stick your finger in your nostrils.
 It is located in the middle of the nose.

 When this tissue is shifted to one side or the other a partial or complete blockage occurs.
-The airflow is obstructed with the displacement of the tissue, allowing air to partially pass through.
+The airflow is obstructed by the displacement of the tissue, allowing air to partially pass through.
 When this happens, the person is likely to resort to mouth breathing more often.
 This may contribute to dry mouth and ultimately snoring.

 If breathing problems or snoring persists and worsen over time, it may be necessary to undergo septoplasty—a surgical procedure to treat this condition.
 There are also non-surgical alternatives such as using external nasal strips, or the continuous positive airway pressure (CPAP) to treat sleep apnea.